testem/testem/README.md

 * [Jenkins TAP plugin](https://wiki.jenkins-ci.org/display/JENKINS/TAP+Plugin) - I've added [detailed instructions](https://github.com/airportyh/testem/blob/master/docs/use_with_jenkins.md) for setup with Jenkins.
 * [TeamCity TAP plugin](https://github.com/pavelsher/teamcity-tap-parser)

+## Other Test Reporters

+Testem has other test reporters than TAP: `dot` and `xunit`.
+You can use the `-R` to specify them

+    testem ci -R dot

 ### Command line options